Bridgnorth Cliff Railway: History

 Following a public meeting in 1890 to discuss an alternative method of communication between the two parts of Bridgnorth to the 200 steps between High Town and Low Town, a proposal to build a Patent Cliff Railway was put to the town council.
 Engineered by George Croydon Marks, plans were accepted for funicular railway on the current route.
 The Bridgnorth Castle Hill Railway Company Ltd was registered in 1891, and construction started on 2 November 1891.
 The company, which still operates the railway today, was founded by Sir George Croydon Marks (later Lord Marks of Woolwich), who became its first managing director from 1891 until 1901.
 His brother, Edward Marks, became its second managing director from 1901 until 1924.
 George was also the founder of the patent attorneys Marks & Clerk, who continue to trade.
 The railway was opened on 7 July 1892 by Mayor John Anderson, with a public holiday being proclaimed to celebrate the occasion.

-Most of the original funding came from George Croydon Marks' business partner, Sir George Newnes, MP, the wealthy publisher, who purchased eighty-five per cent of the share capital in Bridgnorth Cliff Railway and who became its first chairman.
+Most of the original funding came from George Croydon Marks' business partner, Sir George Newnes, MP, a wealthy publisher, who purchased eighty-five per cent of the share capital in Bridgnorth Cliff Railway and who became its first chairman.
 Newnes was already chairman of Lynton & Lynmouth Cliff Railway and went on to collaborate with Marks on other funicular projects.
 Newnes, who had previously founded Tit-bits and The Strand Magazine, went on to publish Country Life.

-Originally the railway was powered by a simple system using water and gravity.
+Originally the line was a Water balance railway.
 Water was pumped into a 2000 impgal tank beneath the top car until its weight, a maximum of 11.5 long ton, overcame that of the lower car.
 When the car reached the bottom station the tank was emptied and pumped up to a 30000 impgal tank on the top of the upper station.

 Between 1943 and 1944 the system was rebuilt to use electricity, with an official re-opening on 9 May 1944 by Mayor T.C.
 Pembro – who had taken office only 2 hours previously.
 In 1955 the original heavy wooden cars were replaced by the 'up-to-date' stronger and lighter (5.4 long ton) aluminium monocoque ones still in use today.
 Each car can carry up to 18 passengers.

 The rails were replaced in about 1972 with the bullhead design formerly used on mainline railways.